juepi/PIO-ESP8266-Template/README.md

 The ESP will publish OTA status strings here.
 No need to pre-create this topic, sketch does not subscribe to it (only publish).

 * `topic/tree/Vcc` - default Message: none
-The sketch will publish the voltage measured on the 3.3V supply here.
+The sketch will publish the voltage measured on the 3.3V supply here if enabled in `platformio.ini`.
 Note that the accuracy is quite low, but it is good enough to detect if the battery is running low when you supply the ESP in example by a LiFePo4 accumulator directly on the 3.3V pin.
 If you want to improve accuracy, measure the actual voltage with a multimeter and adopt the `VCCCORRDIV` in the `hardware-setup.h` file.
 Note that we do not subscribe to this topic, we only publish to it.